alibaba/kt-connect/docs/en-us/guide/dashboard.md

 ## How to install

-You can install `KT Connect Dashboard` as follow
+You can install `KtConnect Dashboard` as follow

 Inorder to let Dashboard can watch the resource change, you should Setup RBAC first: